-Aecon's defined benefit pension plans (the "Pension Plans") had a combined surplus of \$1.1 million as at December 31, 2021 (2020 - a combined surplus of \$0.1 million).
-Details relating to Aecon's defined benefit plans are set out in Note 23 to the 2021 consolidated financial statements.
+Aecon's defined benefit pension plans (the "Pension Plans") had a combined deficit of \$0.9 million as at December 31, 2022 (2021 - a combined surplus of \$1.1 million).
+Details relating to Aecon's defined benefit plans are set out in Note 23 to the Company's audited consolidated financial statements for the year ended December 31, 2022.

-The latest actuarial valuation of the Pension Plans for statutory and contribution purposes was completed as at December 31, 2020.
-Under current pension benefits regulations, the next actuarial valuation of the Pension Plans must be performed with a valuation date of no later than December 31, 2023.
-Accordingly, unless an earlier valuation date is adopted, no change in contributions will be required before 2024 and any changes thereafter will reflect December 31, 2023 market conditions.
+The latest actuarial valuation of the Pension Plans for statutory and contribution purposes was completed as at December 31, 2021.
+Under current pension benefits regulations, the next actuarial valuation of the Pension Plans must be performed with a valuation date of no later than December 31, 2024.
+Accordingly, unless an earlier valuation date is adopted, no change in contributions will be required before 2024 and any changes thereafter will reflect December 31, 2024 market conditions.

 The defined benefit obligations and benefit cost levels will change as a result of future changes in the actuarial methods and assumptions, the membership data, the plan provisions and the legislative rules, or as a result of future remeasurement gains or losses, none of which have been anticipated at this time.
 Emerging experience, differing from the assumptions, will result in gains or losses that will be revealed in future accounting valuations.
-Consequently, the accounting for Pension Plans involves a number of assumptions including those that are disclosed in Note 23 to the December 31, 2021 consolidated financial statements.
+Consequently, the accounting for Pension Plans involves a number of assumptions including those that are disclosed in Note 23 to the Company's audited consolidated financial statements for the year ended December 31, 2022.
 As a result of the uncertainty associated with these estimates, there is no assurance that the Pension Plans will be able to earn the assumed rate of return on plan assets, and furthermore, market driven changes may result in changes to discount rates and other variables which would result in Aecon being required to make contributions to the Pension Plans in the future that may differ significantly from estimates.
 As a result, there is a significant amount of measurement uncertainty involved in the actuarial valuation process.
 This measurement uncertainty may lead to potential fluctuations in financial results attributable to the selection of actuarial assumptions and other accounting estimates involved in the determination of pension expense and obligations.
 A significant actuarial and accounting assumption impacting the reporting of Pension Plans is the discount rate assumption.
-As at December 31, 2021, Aecon used a discount rate of 2.75% in its Pension Plan calculations for consolidated financial statement purposes.
-The impact of a 0.5% decrease in the discount rate assumption would have resulted in an increase in the pension benefit obligation of approximately \$2.0 million as at December 31, 2021 and an increase in the estimated 2022 pension expense of approximately \$0.1 million.
+As at December 31, 2022, Aecon used a discount rate of 5.0% in its Pension Plan calculations for consolidated financial statement purposes.
+The impact of a 0.5% decrease in the discount rate assumption would have resulted in an increase in the pension benefit obligation of approximately \$1.4 million as at December 31, 2022 and an increase in the estimated 2023 pension expense of approximately \$0.1 million.